akfilipp/jl-arts/readMe.md

 This is my student project for Code Louisville Web Development 2.
 It is an early draft of an artist's portfolio website.
 It's not nearly as pretty or fancy as I'd like it to be yet, but I will get there.
 There are many more features I plan on including as my schedule allows and I become more adept with front end languages.
-For now, my focus is on meeting requirements for completion of this class, so please don't judge the ugly CSS too harshly.
+For now, my focus is on meeting requirements for completion of this class, so please don't judge the ugly and/or otherwise suboptimal UI too harshly.

 Javascript features include (location of first line of code follows each feature description):
 1. Form validation using regex. (script.JS, line 88)